ypinhsuan/tp/docs/team/junlong4321.md

       code to introduce the behaviour.
 * 3.2 Minor Enhancements
   * 3.2.1 Change Token Delimiter
     * Fixed a minor bug by changing token delimiter from backward to forward slash so that parsing of command is not rendered faulty when a URL is added to `Lesson` venue.
-Simple to fix actual code but troublesome to fix test cases as we had to extract all the test case command strings out into variables to prevent test cases from breaking again in the event that we change the token delimiter.
+Simple to fix actual code but troublesome to fix test cases as we had to extract all the test case command strings out into variables to prevent test cases from breaking again in the event that we change the token delimiter again.

 ## 4. User Guide Contributions